bwrob/debug-dojo/README.md

 [![PyPi Version](https://img.shields.io/pypi/v/debug-dojo.svg?style=flat-square)](https://pypi.org/project/debug-dojo)
 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/debug-dojo.svg?style=flat-square)](https://pypi.org/pypi/debug-dojo/)

 **debug-dojo** is a Python package providing utilities for enhanced debugging and inspection in the terminal.
-It leverages [`rich`](https://github.com/Textualize/rich) for beautiful output and offers helpers for side-by-side object comparison, improved tracebacks from `rich`, and easy integration with PuDB.
+It leverages [`rich`](https://github.com/Textualize/rich) for beautiful output and offers helpers for side-by-side object comparison, improved tracebacks from `rich`, and easy integration with different debuggers.
 All tools can be installed at once or individually, allowing for flexible debugging setups.

 ## Features

 - **Convenient CLI** Quickly run your code with debugging tools enabled.
 - **Simple API:** Install all tools or only what you need.
-- **PuDB integration:** Quickly enable the PuDB TUI debugger.
+- **Debugger integration:** Quickly enable Debugpy, PuDB, PDB, or IPDB as your default debugger.
 - **Rich tracebacks:** Get readable, colorized tracebacks for easier debugging.
 - **Side-by-side object inspection:** Visually compare Python objects, their attributes, and methods in the terminal.